 Once I left them both for longer time (longer than the usual 10-20 minutes), the longer time is, longer will be autolysis.
 It helps to convert the starch to sugar and that gave a nice color and flavor to my roti.
 So remember soaking the mixture and less kneading are the key to soft rotis.

-To get the rotis soft, first we need to get the dough right.
+To get the rotis soft, first we need to get the dough right (you can also use chapati dough maker).

 - 2 cups whole wheat flour (atta)